-Before we start comparing the two, lets first start with explaining what Microsoft 365 is.
+Before we start comparing the two, let’s first start by explaining what Microsoft 365 is.
 Basically, it’s a bundle with a couple of Microsoft Products.
-What is included depends on the version and plan you choose, but in short the following products are included:
+What is included depends on the version and plan you choose, but in short, the following products are included:

 - Office 365 (Business Premium or Enterprise F1, E3 or E5)

 - Office 365 Advanced Threat Protection (E5 only)